The Best Employee Offboarding Checklist for 2024

 You might find that many performance management software relies on your organizational chart to effectively function.

-There are many different digital collaboration tools that use the data from your org-chart to function effectively so keeping your organizational chart up to date throughout the employee offboarding process is key.
+There are many different digital collaboration tools that use the data from your org-chart to function effectively so keeping your organizational chart up to date throughout the employee off boarding process is key.

 5. Manage systems access